-Assigned it to all 15 respondents in the housing industry.
-Second, we cross-referenced reported enterprise characteristics with the source of each contact in our sampling frame to ensure consistency with the membership criteria for each cooperative association as described below.
+Second, we cross-referenced reported enterprise characteristics with the source Cooperatives in the U.S.

+of each contact in our sampling frame to ensure consistency with the membership criteria for each cooperative association as described below.
 This process involved reclassifying the industry of one credit union; the type of eight credit unions, one consumer food cooperative, and two worker cooperatives; and the structure of one credit union and one worker cooperative.
 We noted that credit unions with a field of membership based on a similar employer seemed particularly confused about the nature of members' relationship to their cooperative, with six incorrectly identifying as worker rather than consumer cooperatives.